NLAFET/SyLVER/README.md

 The [hwloc](https://www.open-mpi.org/projects/hwloc/) library is topology discovery library which is necessary for linking the examples and test drivers if SPRAL was compiled with it.
-In this case, the library path can be given to CMake using either the `-DHWLOC_DIR` or the `HWLOC_DIR` environment variable.
+In this case, the library path can be given to CMake using either the `-DHWLOC_DIR` CMake option or the `HWLOC_DIR` environment variable.

 ### Runtime system ###